daidodo/format-imports-vscode/README.md

 A sorted array might be `['_', 'a', 'A', 'b', 'B']`.

-For more details and how to construct your own rules, please read [wiki](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules).
+For more details and how to construct your own rules, please read the [wiki](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules).

 ## Thanks